seekstar/acmtool/README.md

 ## LICENSE

-This code collection is licensed under MIT license.
+Except as otherwise noted (below and/or in individual files), this code collection is licensed under MIT license.